 ARM’s findings also revealed a history of past connections to the now-defunct illegal slaughterhouse run by Rudestino Acosta.
 These connections are in terms of both geographical location and business referrals.

 ARM’s goal is to duplicate the November 2011Rudy Acosta operation and raid led by ARM and State and Federal departments, which led to successfully shutting down over 17 illegal animal slaughter and sacrifice farms.
 These areas now house utility structures and condo communities.

 Research on the targeted property of the ‘Noche Buena’ operation revealed an extensive list of prior code violations in the state of Florida, by State and County departments over the last four years.

 DEP (Department of Environmental Protection) EPA (Environmental Protection Agency) Florida Department of Agriculture

-Further investigating determined that on January 19, 2012, almost one year prior to the commencement of ARM’s ‘Noche Buena’ investigation, that the property in question was hit by strike force units and issued over sixty (60) code violations.
-The illegal slaughter house operation was closed and the buildings were demolished.
-The property was abandoned for a short period of time.
+Further investigations determined that on January 19, 2012, almost one year before the commencement of ARM’s ‘Noche Buena’ investigation, that the property in question was hit by strike force units and issued over sixty (60) code violations.
+The illegal slaughterhouse operation was closed, buildings demolished. and abandoned for a short period.